 Tiering: HUD requires CoCs to rank all projects in two tiers, which are financial thresholds.
-Tier 1 is 94% of the CoC's HUD-approved ARD.
-Tier 2 is the remaining 6% of ARD plus approved bonus projects, as follows:
+Tier 1 is 100% of the combined Annual Renewal amounts for all projects eligible for renewal for the first time plus 94% percent of the combined Annual Renewal amounts for all other projects eligible for renewal (revised this year).
+Tier 2 is the remaining ARD plus approved bonus projects, as follows:

-- \$2,402,693 is our expected Tier 1 amount (94% of ARD) - \$385,655 is our expected maximum Tier 2 amount (6% of ARD, plus expected bonus amount, plus expected competitive DV bonus amount).
+- \$2,858,724 is our expected Tier 1 amount - \$379,722 is our possible maximum Tier 2 amount (remaining ARD (\$149,766), plus maximum CoC bonus amount (\$150,425), plus maximum competitive DV bonus amount (\$79,531).

-The purpose of this tiering is to allow CoCs to clearly indicate to HUD which projects are of highest priority for limited 2018 CoC funding.
+The purpose of this tiering is to allow CoCs to clearly indicate to HUD which projects are of highest priority for limited 2019 CoC funding.
 HUD will select CoC planning projects and Tier 1 projects before it selects Tier 2 projects.
 CoC planning grants and Tier 1 projects are almost certain to be funded as long as they meet HUD eligibility and threshold requirements.
 Tier 2 projects, on the other hand, are subject to a national competition, and are less likely to be funded, since there is insufficient funding nationally for all Tier 2 project.
 See below for further information about the Tier 2 competition.